mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/operations/index.md

 ## Backing Up to S3

 You can back up an entire cluster's data and schema to Amazon S3 using the `backup-s3` plan.
 This plan requires the following parameters to run:
-- `SNAPSHOT_NAME`: the name of this snapshot.
+- `SNAPSHOT_NAME`: The name of this snapshot.
 Snapshots for individual nodes will be stored as S3 folders inside of a top level `snapshot` folder.
 - `CASSANDRA_KEYSPACES`: the {{ model.techShortName }} keyspaces to back up.
 The entire keyspace, as well as its schema, will be backed up for each keyspace specified.
 - `AWS_ACCESS_KEY_ID`: the access key ID for the AWS IAM user running this backup
 - `AWS_SECRET_ACCESS_KEY`: the secret access key for the AWS IAM user running this backup